Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Introduction

 SBMs have been widely studied~\cite{SBM_superreview,SBMasymptotic}.
 However, this model has a major limitation: it assumes that within a community, all nodes have the same importance and the same connection probabilities, which leads to an identical degree distribution for all nodes within the same community.
 In real networks, however, node degrees are typically heterogeneous.
 As a result, the classic SBM struggles to detect communities and tends to group nodes primarily based on their number of connections~\cite{SBM_degreecorection}.
 The paper~\cite{model_selection} proposes a rigorous method for determining if the degree heterogeneity is too high to use a standard SBM.

-To account for degree heterogeneity, the degree-corrected block model (DCBM)~\cite{SBM_degreecorection} allows the matrix $Z$ to have non-binary weights in $[0,1]$: the probability of having an edge between nodes $i$ and $j$, which belong to communities $k_i$ and $k_j$, is given by $Z(i,k_i) \theta(k_i,k_j) Z(j,k_j)$, where $Z(i,k_i)$ can be interpreted as the sociability level of node $i$.
+To account for degree heterogeneity, the degree-corrected block model (DCBM)~\cite{SBM_degreecorection} allows the matrix $Z$ to have non-binary weights in $[0,1]$: each row of $Z$ has at most one nonzero entry, located in the column corresponding to the node's community, and this entry takes a value in $[0,1]$.
+The probability of having an edge between nodes $i$ and $j$, which belong to communities $k_i$ and $k_j$, is then given by $Z(i,k_i)\, \theta(k_i,k_j)\, Z(j,k_j)$, where $Z(i,k_i)$ can be interpreted as the sociability level of node $i$.
 The larger $Z(i,k_i)$, the more likely node $i$ is connected to other nodes.
 To simplify calculations, the DCBM of Karrer and Newman~\cite{SBM_degreecorection} allows self-edges and approximates the Bernoulli distribution with a Poisson distribution:

 which incorporates the possibility of multi-edges.
 The parameter $\theta(k,l)$, originally representing the probability of an edge between communities $k$ and $l$, is now the expected number of edges between them.
 Note that by convention, for a multi-graph, $A_{i,j}$ is equal to the number of edges between nodes $i$ and $j$ when $i\neq j$, but the diagonal element $A_{i,i}$ is equal to twice the number of self-edges from $i$ to itself.
 The likelihood of observing the adjacency matrix $A$ given $Z$ and $\theta$ is then: